 National Geographic lists them as the most venomous spider in North America with a venom that is 15 times stronger than a rattlesnake.
 A bite from a Black Widow will result in a small pricking of the skin, but don’t let the size of the mark fool you; there’s a dangerous amount of venom coursing through your veins, which can cause severe muscle cramping, nausea, and paralysis of the diaphragm, which can result in difficulty breathing.
 A bite can theoretically kill infants and the elderly, but no recorded cases of this happening are known.

 In about 4% of cases, the venom caused a series of failures resulting in death.
-This can happen if the bite consists of a particularly large amount of venom, or if it hits an area near the heart or kidneys.
+This can happen if the bite consists of a tremendous amount of venom or if it hits an area near the heart or kidneys.
 Renal failure is the most common severe reaction to a bite with full envenomation, but these are incredibly rare.
 Their venom is 15 times more toxic than some species of cobra, and as much as 10 times more potent than sulfuric acid.